carbon-io-examples/example__hello-world-service-parameter-parsing/README.md

-# Hello Service (advanced)
+# Hello Service (parameter parsing)

-This example illustrates the use of Carbon.io to implement a more elaborate version of [our hello-world example](https://github.com/carbon-io/example__hello-world-service).
+This example is a more elaborate version of [our hello-world example](https://github.com/carbon-io/example__hello-world-service) that illustrates the use of parameter and response definitions.

 The code defining the service is located in ```lib/HelloService.js``` and uses a simple ```Endpoint``` object to implement an HTTP ```GET```